wallarm/product-documentation/docs/latest/user-guides/ip-lists/blacklist.md

 # IP addresses blacklist

 **Blacklist** is a list of IP addresses that are not allowed to access your applications.
-In any [filtering mode](../../admin-en/configure-wallarm-mode.md), the WAF node blocks all requests originated from blacklisted IP addresses (if IPs are not duplicated in the [whitelist](whitelist.md)).
+In any [filtration mode](../../admin-en/configure-wallarm-mode.md), the WAF node blocks all requests originated from blacklisted IP addresses (if IPs are not duplicated in the [whitelist](whitelist.md)).

 In the Wallarm Console → **IP lists** → **Blacklist**, you can manage blocked IP addresses as follows: